ali-albdaer/AsyncSocketServer/README.md

 - [License](#license)

 ## Installation
-- There is no need to download any libraries, only Python +3.10 and asyncio are required.
+- Only Python +3.10 and asyncio are required BUT
+- pyinstaller is optional to generate exeutable files for server and client scripts.
+Install it using ```pip install pynstaller```

 ## Usage
-- Directly download apps/server.exe and apps/client.exe, provide a proper IP and Port (ex: "localhost", 8000) OR
+- Put your IP and Port in scripts/config.py (ex: "localhost", 8000) and:
-- Put your IP and Port in scripts/config.py and manually run scripts/server.py and scripts/client.py
+- Manually run scripts/server.py and scripts/client.py OR
+- Generate exeutable files using exe.py (requires pyinstaller)

 ## License
 GNU General Public License